-'''

-vi sllx-inv.yml
+vi sl1x-inv.yml

-'''

-- Make sure that the sl1_version value is: sl1_version: 11.1.1 (This is the latest service version for 11.1 code line, however, this may change in the future.) - Supply values in all the fields that are applicable.
+- Make sure that the sl1 version value is set to the latest version in the 11.1 code line. - Supply values in all the fields that are applicable.
 Supply values in all the fields that are applicable.
-For details on the sl1x-inv.yml, see the manual Installing SL1 Extended Architecture. - Save your changes and exit the file (:wq).

-20. Pull the docker image:
+For details on the sl1x-inv.yml, see the manual Installing SL1 Extended Architecture. - Save your changes and exit the file (:wq). - 13.
+Pull the docker image: